 High water bills are often caused by leaking toilets.
 Water can flow through an open fill valve at a rate of three to five gallons per minute—that’s up to 4,000 gallons of water being wasted each day!
 If you find a toilet leak or notice a significant increase in your water and sewer bill, don’t wait to have it repaired.
-Even a small leak is worth the effort.
-If you cannot make the necessary repairs yourself, call a licensed plumber.
+If you cannot make the necessary repairs yourself, call a licensed master plumber.
 We recommend that you test each toilet in your home for leaks once a year.
 For more information, download Repair Your Leaking Toilets.

 How Do I Check for a Toilet Leak